samarh/samarh.github.io/index.md

 author_profile: true
 ---
 ## Bio
 Researcher at the Center for Language Engineering in Lahore, Pakistan, mentored by Prof. Sarmad Hussain.
-Interested in machine learning and its applications in natural langauage processing.
+I'm interested in machine learning and its applications in natural langauage processing.

 I recieved my Bachelor's in Computer Science from the University of Engineering and Technology, Lahore, in 2016.
 My senior thesis was on the use of deep learning techniques for facial keypoint detection, and my adviser was Prof. Haroon A. Babri.